-When automating actions such as activating response teams or emergency operation plans, response times from first responders will be accelerated reducing time spent manually dealing with an active shooter incident.
 To keep students, faculty, and staff safe, ensure that the appropriate processes are taken and expand your reach so that more people receive your message about life safety.
 Getting the right information to the right people at the right time will help lead people to protection.

-Active shooter incidents are unpredictable and evolve quickly, creating a lasting effect on students, faculty, staff and the community.
-In 51 cases studied by the FBI, the median police response time was three minutes, but 14 of those cases took five minutes or longer.
-With the vast spacing and the dozens of buildings that form a typical college campus, forming an active shooter response may be the most difficult challenge facing higher education institutions.
+Active shooter incidents are unpredictable and evolve quickly, creating a lasting effect on students, faculty, staff, and communities they impact.
+With so many children confined in small spaces, there is a high potential for loss of life and little warning, which makes forming an active shooter response one of the most difficult challenges facing K-12.
 However, it is not an impossible feat.
 We now have the technology to protect students and staff better than ever before.
-Saving minutes, or even seconds, from the response time could save countless lives in an active shooter incident.